Cherokee County License Hearing Guide

 Possible Outcomes

-- Suspension Overturned: If you successfully challenge the DPS's evidence, the suspension will be overturned, and your license will be reinstated.
+- Suspension Overturned: You successfully challenge the DPS's case, and your license suspension is overturned.

 Hardship/Restricted License in Texas

-Even with a suspended license, you may qualify for an occupational license in Texas, which allows you to drive for limited essential purposes.
+Even with a suspended license, you might be eligible for a restricted or occupational license in Texas, allowing you to drive for essential purposes.

 Getting Your License Back